hans-robot/elfin_robot/docs/API_description_english.md

 This topic contain a trajectory.
 When you publish this topic, the robot will move along the trajectory.

 * **elfin_teleop_joint_cmd_no_limit (std_msgs/Int64)**
-This is a topic for developer, customers are not suggested to use it.
+This is a topic for developer, customers are not supposed to use it.
 A particular joint will move a little distance after subscribing this topic for once.

 	Meaning of the data in the topic: